AudioLotus/D2Flwrz/docs/Raids/Deep-Stone-Crypt/3-Atraks-1.md

 At the same time, a vandal with the scanner buff will appear in space. **This must be picked up for a successful dps phase.**

-When guardians are ready to be ruthless murder machines, they should kill the last servitor and group up wherever they want.
+When the team ready to be ruthless murder machines, kill the last servitor and group up wherever you'd like.
 Usually some form of central area is best for the scanner.

 Dps starts upstairs, so get ready space force!